TanKenny/AirbnbEstimator/README.md

 * Python 3.6.6
 * AWS-Sagemaker

+## DISCLAIMER
+* Each jupyter notebook is running on 1 seasonality (spring, summer, fall, winter) change the respective dataset to the respective season for different results.

 ## Backend Stack:
     * mongoDB as our database
     * AWS lambda to create serverless REST API